feebdack/APO_REST_API/README.md

 ```
 http://HOST/api/2/pill/search?<<Search Query>>&page=2
 ```
+### Responses
+The following elements describe the structure of the response JSON in API 2.
 #### search
 Contains the query items used for the search results from this response.
 #### page